singhsnehaa/ExptApp/README.md

 ## Step 4

-Create new component and attach code as given on [docs](https://www.npmjs.com/package/react-native-fbsdk-next)
+Create new component and attach code as given on [docs](https://www.npmjs.com/package/react-native-fbsdk)

 ```
 ...
 import {
   LoginButton,
   AccessToken,
-  AuthenticationToken
   GraphRequest,
   GraphRequestManager,
-} from 'react-native-fbsdk-next';
+} from 'react-native-fbsdk';
 ...

 ...